SeleniumHQ/www.seleniumhq.org/src/main/rst/03_webdriver.rst

 By Class Name
 +++++++++++++

 "Class" in this case refers to the attribute on the DOM element.
-Often in practicle use there are many DOM elements with the same class name, thus finding multiple elements becomes the more praticle option over finding the first element.
+Often in practical use there are many DOM elements with the same class name, thus finding multiple elements becomes the more praticle option over finding the first element.